ipfs/ipfs-docs/docs/how-to/take-snapshot.md

 sudo chown `whoami` /ipfs /ipns
 ```

-You will need to have `FUSE` (Filesystem in Userspace) installed on your machine in order to be able to `mount` directories from the ipfs.
+You will need to have `FUSE` (Filesystem in Userspace) installed on your machine in order to be able to `mount` directories from the IPFS.
 You can find instructions for how to install `FUSE` [in the `go-ipfs` docs](https://github.com/ipfs/go-ipfs/blob/master/docs/fuse.md).

 View your snapshots live: